-- 3. Social Security Scotland disability benefits are ongoing.
+- Social Security Scotland disability benefits are ongoing.
 This means that they don't have an end date after which the individual has to reapply in order to remain entitled to assistance. - 4.
-In most ADP cases, case managers set a period of time after which awards are reviewed to make a new determination of the individual's entitlement to ADP1.
+In PADP cases, if the individual's needs are likely to change in the future, case managers set a period of time after which awards are reviewed to make a new determination of the individual's entitlement to PADP1.
 This period is called a review period.

-1 ADP regs, reg.
-47
+1 PADP regs, reg.
+39

-- 5. The decision whether an individual is still entitled to ADP, and if so, at what rate, is called a determination without application. - 6.
-Scheduled reviews ensure that the individual continues to receive the assistance to which they are entitled.
-The determination will decide the individual's entitlement to ADP and take into consideration a change to the individual's entitlement. - 7.
-In order to make a determination, the case manager may ask an individual to provide information so they can make a decision on1: - whether the individual is entitled to any of the ADP components - what rate of each component the individual is entitled to.
+5. The decision whether an individual is still entitled to PADP and, if so, at what rate, is called a determination without application.

+- Scheduled reviews ensure that the individual continues to receive the assistance to which they are entitled.
+The determination will decide the individual's entitlement to PADP and take into consideration a change to the individual's entitlement. - 7.
+In order to make a determination, the case manager may ask an individual to provide information so they can make a decision on1: - whether the individual is entitled to PADP - what rate of PADP the individual is entitled to.

-1 SS(S)A 2018, s.
+1 SS(S) Act 2018, s.
 54(1)

 - 8. All scheduled reviews are light-touch.
-For more information on light-touch reviews see the Relevant Considerations When Making a Determination for an Award Review chapter and Operational Guidance. - 9.
-Individuals may be invited to a consultation to help a case manager make a decision on entitlement to Adult Disability Payment, though this will only take place when it is the only practicable way to obtain the information needed to make a decision. - 10.
-For more information on how to carry out scheduled reviews refer to the Operational Guidance on scheduled reviews.
+For more information on light-touch reviews see the Relevant considerations when making a determination for an award review chapter and Operational Guidance. - 9.
+For more information on how to carry out scheduled reviews refer to the Operational Guidance on scheduled reviews